 Once upon a time, investing was something only the wealthy could dabble in, and as for the rest of us, well, we had to content ourselves with low-interest savings accounts.
+Unless you had tens of thousands of dollars to invest, you could not participate in the stock market.

 Flash forward to today’s new methods of micro-investing, allowing anyone – yes, we said anyone – to get into the game without derailing their monthly budget.

-Summary: Stash vs. Acorns
+Summary: Stash vs Acorns

-- Both offer a debit card and checking accounts.
+- Both offer retirement accounts.

 What Is Acorns?